Sign and Relevance Learning: Mathematical derivation of SaR learning

 \section{Mathematical derivation of \acf{SaR} learning}

-In this section we derive the learning rule for \acf{SaR} learning.
-First, forward propagation of predictive inputs to generation of the predictive action is derived as in the conventional flow of signals in fully connected feed-forward neural networks.
-Next, a mathematical expression of the learning goal in its general sense is presented where a differentiable function is optimised through adjustment of weights.
-Subsequently, this learning goal is unravelled with regards to the close-loop platform as well as the inner working of the neural network.
-With that, the learning rule for a conventional \ac{GDM} is derived which leads to the formulation of the \ac{SaR} update rule.
+In this section, we derive the learning rule for the \acf{SaR} paradigm.
+First, the bottom-up pass of predictive inputs is derived, following the conventional flow of signals in fully-connected feed-forward neural networks.
+Next, a mathematical expression of the learning goal in its general sense is presented, where a differentiable function is optimised through adjustments of weights.
+Subsequently, this learning goal is unravelled with respect to the closed-loop platform and the inner workings of the neural network.
+This leads to the derivation of the learning rule for a conventional \acf{GDM}, which in turn provides the formulation of the \ac{SaR} update rule.